yetulaxman/linux-2/_tutorials/06-INNUca-pipeline.md

     docker rmi <INNUca_Image_ID>
    ```
 ## Conclusion
 In this session you have learned how to use a real world example bioinformatics container.
 This tutorial required using the basic skills you have learned so far.
-In reality, running actual pipelines may be difficult as require may more steps.
+In reality, running actual pipelines may be difficult as pipelines usually require many more subtasks.